-Answer: Mercury cell is a primary battery which gives constant potential throughout its use.
+Answer: Mercury cell is a primary battery that gives constant potential throughout its use.

 Answer: Mercury cell is used for low current devices like watches and hearing aids.

-Q.24 Name the substance used as electrolyte in a mercury cell.
+Q.24 Name the substance used as an electrolyte in a mercury cell.

 Answer: Electrolyte in mercury cell is the paste of KOH and ZnO.

-Q.25 The cell potential of mercury cell remains constant during its life time.
+Q.25 The cell potential of mercury cell remains constant during their lifetime.
 Why?